ajhoward7/tracking-the-dons/README.md

 [their API](http://developers.strava.com/) allows users to pull out their workout data to analyze on their own.
 Using this, many users have developed their own apps, which [Strava shares a selection of.](https://www.strava.com/apps)

-Alex has a strong idea about the statistics he is most interested in tracking and comparing, so we built a [Plotly Dash]() application that allows the user log in to Strava and interact with their data in a handy and intuitive to use dashboard.
-If you are not yet on Strava, but still want to play with the app, Alex has been kind enough to share his workout history for you to play with and a handy tutorial explaining how to interact with the dashboard.
+Alex has a strong idea about the statistics he is most interested in tracking and comparing, so we built an application using [Plotly Dash](https://plot.ly/products/dash/) that allows the user log in to Strava and interact with their data in a handy and intuitive to use dashboard.
+If you are not yet on Strava, but still want to play with the app, Alex has been kind enough to share his workout history for you to investigate and a handy tutorial explaining how to interact with the dashboard.

 We are still in development, but once the app goes live, we will share it here!